 This is what happens when our limiting ideas clash with our sense of our hero transformed.
 We get into our heads and try to figure out a satisfying ending to the story.
 I’m not sure it’s possible to figure it out.
 I believe that our role is as co-creators, and what we must do is become curious as to how our protagonist arrives at this new understanding.
 When we do this, images and ideas emerge that gradually reveal this shift in perception.
 We can’t do this if we’re holding so tightly to our idea of our ending that we don’t allow for a wider perspective.

 Our protagonist’s self-will no longer works in Act Three, and neither does our own.
 Since the desire to create connects to the desire to evolve, we are in some way the embodiment of our hero.
 When he recognizes the impossibility of getting what he wants, we experience that jeopardy on some level as well.

 Story structure is an immutable paradigm for a spiritual transformation.
 If this sounds too new-agey, think of it as simply a shift in perception.
 Since this is not something that can be figured out, we are naturally going to experience fear and doubt.
 Writing is an act of faith, but not an act of blind faith.
 We can have faith in structure.

-If you’re struggling with Act Three, be curious about how your protagonist reframes his relationship to the meaning he’s attached to his goal.
+If you’re struggling with Act Three, be curious about how your protagonist reframes his relationship to his goal.
 Notice how he recognizes the nature of his struggle as opposed to the appearance of a struggle.
 Allow images to emerge.
 Hold them loosely and gradually you will begin to see that although his situation may not have changed, he has altered his relationship to the situation, and can then move forward from an empowered place.